Tribulus Review: Does Tribulus Work?

 Of course, advertising and peer-reviewed data are two completely different things.

 I remember when I was first introduced to tribulus back in the early 90’s.
-It was a pretty hyped product at the time — especially the Tribestan brand of tribulus, which had a series of pretty impressive clinical studies backing up its claims.
+It was a pretty hyped product at the time — especially the Tribestan brand of tribulus, which had a clinical study backing up its claims (although the study itself doesn’t really discuss “test” levels in any detail – it’s more concerned with sperm mobilzation).

 And of course, there were the stories of the Bulgarian weight lifters who were apparently trouncing their competition, all thanks to tribulus and of course, Tribestan.